The Left has created the swing to the Right – some reflections

 And it is well documented that when a community is in decline in economic terms antagonism towards issues like immigration become amplified.

-That coalition spanned the GFC and its aftermath, which saw the rabid obsession with the ‘Schwarze Null’ elevated to such a place in German policy under Finance Minister Wolfgang Schäuble that the government left itself virtually no discretionary capacity for investing in public infrastructure, which had progressively become degraded under this coalition.
+That coalition spanned the GFC and its aftermath, which saw the rabid obsession with the ‘Schwarze Null’ elevated to such a place in German policy under Finance Minister Wolfgang Schäuble that the government left itself virtually no discretionary capacity for investing in public infrastructure, which had progressively become degraded under that coalition.

 Bridges, transportation, education and health systems, etc deteriorated and eventually those impacts are felt by the population.